-A.4.
+A.5.
 Datasets

-Roads contains aerial images (1500) of the road system in Massachusetts, similar to settings in [2] and [6] we use 421 images for training and 49 for testing, after excluding images with a white-masked pixel percentage of more than 4%.
+Roads contains aerial images $(1500^2)$ of the road system in Massachusetts, similar to settings in [3] and [7] we use 421 images for training and 49 for testing, after excluding images with a white-masked pixel percentage of more than 4%.
 HRF-Retina consists of high-resolution fundus images (3504 $\times$ 2336) for retinal vessel segmentation, we use 36 images for training and 9 for testing.
-Vessap contains volumetric scans (500 $\times$ 50) of brain vessels in two channels, similar to settings in [2] we use 8 3D images for training and 3 for testing, using both input channels simultaneously.
-Our CLD contains volumetric scans ( $1024^2 \times 600$ ) of bone cement lines, we use 13 3D images for training and 4 for testing.
+Vessap contains volumetric scans (500 $\times$ 50) of brain vessels in two channels, similar to settings in [3] we use 8 3D images for training and 3 for testing, using both input channels simultaneously.
+Our CLD contains volumetric scans (1024 $\times$ 600) of bone cement lines, we use 13 3D images for training and 4 for testing.
 We conduct a five-fold cross-validation for all datasets.
+We further note that the high-resolution of HRF-Retina is especially suited for examining the influence of the critical pixel mask as the topological errors are represented by more pixels than in lower-resolution images.